-The Company may not obtain adequate protection for its products through its intellectual property patents, trade secrets, trademarks, and other intellectual property rights.
+The Company may not obtain adequate protection for its products through its intellectual property

+The Company's success depends, in large part, on the Company's ability to protect its competitive position through patents, trade secrets, trademarks, and other intellectual property rights.
 The Company's success, competitive position and future revenues with respect to its product candidates will depend, in part, on the Company's ability to protect its intellectual property.
 The Company will be able to protect its proprietary rights from unauthorized use by third parties only to the extent that its proprietary rights are covered by valid and enforceable patents or are effectively maintained as trade secrets.
 The Company seeks intellectual property protection in various jurisdictions around the world and owns patents and patent applications relating to biological products and technologies in the United States, Canada, Europe and other jurisdictions.
 The scope and duration of the Company's intellectual property rights vary from country to country depending on the nature and extent of the Company's intellectual property filings, the applicable statutory provisions governing the intellectual property, and the nature and extent of the Company's legal rights.
 The Company's failure to do so may adversely affect the Company's business and competitive position.